thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-05-30-thoughtworks-arts-artists-recognized-bcis.markdown

 ## Ellen Pearlman at the 2018 HYBRID LABS Symposium

-ThoughtWorks Arts Director Ellen Pearlman is on The International Scientific Board for the [2018 HYBRID LABS Symposium](http://hybridlabs.aalto.fi/hls2018-symposium/) at Aalto University in Finland.
+Thoughtworks Arts Director Ellen Pearlman is on The International Scientific Board for the [2018 HYBRID LABS Symposium](http://hybridlabs.aalto.fi/hls2018-symposium/) at Aalto University in Finland.
 This is the 3rd edition of the Renewable Futures conference that aims to challenge the future of knowledge creation through art and science, taking place from May 30th to June 1st, 2018.

 {% include image file='moon-ribas.jpg'
    caption='Ellen worked with Cyborg Artist Moon Ribas to prototype a new sensor implant in her foot' %}